-- Apply a few drops or a pea sized amount of Retinol
+- Apply a few drops/a pea-sized amount of Retinol

-- Maintain a distance from your eyes, mouth, lips
+- Maintain a distance from your eyes, mouth and lips

 - Massage it evenly on the face

-How to cure Retinol/Benzoyl Peroxide burns or irritation?
+How to cure Retinol and Benzoyl Peroxide burns or irritation?

-- Take cold showers or ice your face (wrap in a in a thin cloth).
+- Take cold showers or ice your face (wrapped in a thin cloth).
 Avoid hot showers at any cost.

 - Use Thermal spring water to calm the skin (Try from La Roche Posay)

 - Give a lot of moisture to the skin.
-Apply moisturizers loaded on ceramides & Hyaluronic acid.
+Apply moisturizers loaded with Ceramides, Oats & Hyaluronic acid.

 - Seal the skin with a light layer of Vaseline.
 It locks in all the goodies & lets the skin heal faster.

-- Stop using any other exfoliants, acids, AHA’s, BHA’s, peroxides, salicylic acid until you are completely healed.
+- Stop using any other exfoliants, acids, AHAs, BHAs, peroxides, and salicylic acid until you are completely healed.

 - Glycerin & Aloe vera, both are great soothing & calming agents for the skin.